cpaniaguam/cli-interfaces-ccv-bootcamp/README.md

 ### `sys.argv`

 In the world of command-line interfaces (CLIs) in Python, `sys.argv` is the gateway to interacting with your Python scripts through the terminal.
 It's a list in Python that contains the command-line arguments passed to the script.
 Let's explore how `sys.argv` works in Python.
+Consider the following script

 ```python
 # 01sysarv/01explore-sysarv.py